nilslommen/Loopy/README.md

 ## Running our Tool
 The tool requires the input to be provided in matrix form.
-For example, our leading example from paper can be represented by
+For example, our leading example from the paper can be represented by
 ```
 [
     [],                     # C1 (strict linear part of the guard)